Frequently Asked Questions

 Q: Why does the .MID (MIDI sequence) file I downloaded sound so weird?

 A: The sounds that are produced by the playback of a .MID file are heavily dependent on how the particular MIDI sequencer software selects patches.
 Think of a ‘patch’ as the instrument sound.
 For example, if you download a duet for flute and piano .MID file sequence, and hear a banjo with an organ, it means the software didn’t specifically know to assign the sounds for flute and piano.
 Many sequencer programs have a way to select which patches you want.
 In fact, you could download a duet for flute and piano, then assign your own patch choices – such as tuba and harpsichord.
-(Warning: things might sound very unexpected doing that!)
 Regarding tempo, you may find playback on your system is very fast.
 The easy fix for that is to check the score, then set your MIDI playing software to match the tempo in the score.
-Then playback should be at the intended speed.
+Then playback should occur at the intended speed.

 Q: I’d like to find out more about GandSnut.
 Why don’t I find any of that on this website?